 I’m trying to teach you to disrespect the wrong answers.

 But sometimes, I get pushback along the lines of:

 Can you please ask the people preparing the answer explanations to not be so obnoxious?
 Explanations that begin with “Yeah right...” or “What?...” put off students who are genuinely trying to learn.
 This continued snarky badgering has turned me off to an otherwise wonderful learning tool that is LSAT Demon.

 I’m sorry you’re offended, but I’m not yelling at you!
 I’m yelling at the LSAT.
 Please don’t take it personally.
 When I drop-kick a wrong answer, I’m trying to teach you to do the same.
 My “snarky badgering” isn’t directed at you, unless you’re the one who wrote the test.
 I’m just trying to show you how truly revolting these wrong answers are.

 Wrong answers are obnoxiously bad.
 They twist the meanings of the passages under discussion.
 Or they completely fail to respond to the questions being asked.
 Or they simply don’t make any sense.
 Sometimes, all three at once.

 If you think one of my dismissals is hasty, and the answer merits a more detailed response, we’re happy to give you one.
 Just use the Ask button, ask a detailed question, and our team of tutors will get back to you within 24 hours.
 But please don’t take my snark personally.
 It’s not you—it’s the LSAT.

 In time, I hope you’ll learn to see the test the way I do.

 Students who stop giving the wrong answers so much respect are most likely to see dramatic improvements in their scores.
 “I started expecting the answers to be wrong instead of right” is music to my ears.
 Come join me!
-Our June 2021 LSAT Study Group is absolutely free.
-It happens every Thursday evening on Zoom.
-Register here.
+Our June LSAT study group is absolutely free.
+It happens on Thursday evenings on Zoom.